Grsmto/simplebar/README.md

 Available options are:

+####forceEnabled

+By default SimpleBar is not enabled on floating scrollbars environments like on mobile or on mac OS.
+To force SimpleBar to be enabled, use this option.

+Default value is `false`

 ####wrapContent

 By default SimpleBar requires minimal markup.
 When initialized it will wrap a `simplebar-content`element in a div with the class `simplebar-scroll-content`.
 If you prefer to include this wrapper element directly in your markup you can switch the default behaviour off by setting the `wrapContent` option to `false`: